Avoid the 47% Tax Trap

 Why Acting Before 30 June Matters

-If your trust does not have a valid income distribution resolution in place by 30 June 2025, the Australian Taxation Office (ATO) may assess all taxable trust income at the top marginal tax rate of 47%.
-This can occur even if your intention was to distribute the income to beneficiaries in lower tax brackets.
+Suppose the Trust does not have a valid income distribution resolution by 30 June 2025.
+In that case, the Australian Taxation Office (ATO) may assess all taxable trust income at the top % marginal tax rate of 47%.
+This can occur even if you intended to distribute the income to beneficiaries in lower tax brackets.

 What You Need To Do – And How We Can Help